balzuslu/modulating_performance_monitoring_in_OCD/Project_and_Data_Description.md

 - We expected that inhibitory pre-SMA stimulation by cathodal tDCS would reduce performance monitoring processes, leading to increased error rates and attenuated behavioral adaptation after error commission, that is, reduced post-error slowing (PES).
 &nbsp;

-- In addition, we hypothesized that compared to sham tDCS, cathodal tDCS would reduce the error-related negativity (ERN) amplitude and increase the error positivity (Pe) amplitude.
+- In addition, we hypothesized that compared to sham tDCS, cathodal tDCS would reduce the error-related negativity (ERN) amplitude.
 &nbsp;

 - Regarding group differences, we predicted increased ERN amplitudes in patients with OCD compared to healthy participants in the sham condition.